-Consider indoor mall-walking during non-busy mall hours.
+Consider indoor mall walking during non-busy hours.
 Mall walking works great when it’s raining or when outdoor exercise is not optimal (cold weather, wind, air pollution, etc.).
 Skip the shopping or do it after you have finished your walking workout.
 Look for opportunities to walk up and down the stairs that connect the levels.
 Avoid the food court completely!

 3. After-Meal Walks

 Add short after-meal walks.
 Since your body needs energy for optimal digestion, maintain a low to moderate intensity (somewhere between strolling and a brisk pace).
 Not only can a post-meal walk lower blood sugar, but it can prevent you from just sitting around, especially after dinner.

 One study (that was repeated twice) showed that a 30-minute brisk walk within an hour after a meal resulted in an average of six pounds lost (those who strolled lost an average of three pounds) over a one-month period.

 4. Walk Outdoors